JVanDenHurk/it-wars/README.md

 - **Better Auth**
 - **Docker**

-The game is designed to be self-hosted.
+The game is self-hosted.

 ---

-## 🧠 Game Philosophy
+## 🧠 The Idea

 IT Wars takes normal IT support concepts and turns them into game mechanics.